joncheng-dev/mr-robogers-neighborhood/README.md

 Test #6: "It should replace numbers that contain a '3' with "Won't you be my neighbor?""
 Code: beepBoop(3);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?"]

+Test #7: "It should follow above said rules for number replacement, but also apply the rules to a 2 digit number: 10"
+Code: beepBoop(10);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!"]
 ```